OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 You have an app that uses OpenVidu to stream some video user-to-user, and the process looks perfectly okey.
 No errors on the console and all the OpenVidu events you are subscribed to are correctly triggered.
 So what's happening?

 99% of the time this is a problem related with **OPENVIDU SERVER NOT HAVING A PUBLIC IP**.
 To learn more about it, you can check [this FAQ](#6-what-are-stun-and-turn-servers-and-why-do-i-need-them).
-The quickest solution to this problem is to deploy in Amazon our ready-to-use OpenVidu Server with [CloudFormation](/deployment/deploying-aws/#deploying-openvidu-server-on-aws-with-cloud-formation).
+The quickest solution to this problem is to deploy our ready-to-use [OpenVidu Server in Amazon](/deployment/deploying-aws){:target="_blank"}.

 If you are a bit reluctant to this quick solution with Amazon CloudFormation, you can always deploy OpenVidu by yourself in Ubuntu 16.04.
-Check [Deploying OpenVidu as a native service](/deployment/deploying-ubuntu/) section to learn how to properly do it.
+Check [Deploying OpenVidu on Ubuntu](/deployment/deploying-ubuntu/){:target="_blank"} section to learn how to properly do it.

 Besides that, these are the recommended steps to follow when videos are not received:

   - Access your OpenVidu dashboard (`https://YOUR_OPENVIDU_IP:4443`) to quickly test the video transmission (user: _OPENVIDUAPP_, pass: _[your private secret]_)
-  - Please be sure that your OpenVidu Server host meets the [network requirements](/deployment/deploying-ubuntu#server-network-requirements).
+  - Please be sure that your OpenVidu Server host meets the [network requirements](/deployment/deploying-ubuntu#server-network-requirements){:target="_blank"}.

 The other 1% of the time this can be an attempt of **accessing the same camera from two different browsers at the same time**.
 Remember that Chrome, Firefox, Opera and Safari are distinct processes which cannot generally access the same physical resource (as a webcam) at the same time on your computer.
 On the other hand, accessing the camera from different tabs of the same browser is tipically possible.